 By Noa Gutow-Ellis, Collections and Exhibitions Assistant

 Although selected items in Auschwitz.
 Not long ago.
-Not far away. focus on the efforts of the Bauer siblings to aid or to rescue their parents from the Gurs camp, the Museum’s broader collection offers a storied, multifaceted look into the lives of members of the Bauer family.
+Not far away. focused on the efforts of the Bauer siblings to aid or to rescue their parents from the Gurs camp, the Museum’s broader collection offers a storied, multifaceted look into the lives of members of the Bauer family.

 Photos taken by Henry Bauer on November 9, 1938 record the family’s ransacked home following Kristallnacht.
 He returned home from work that day to find his mother in tears.
 Henry’s father had been arrested and their apartment destroyed.

 For all that the Bauer family artifacts illuminate about their lives during the war, the Museum also holds artifacts concerning the lives the siblings led in the United States afterwards.

 Suzanne contributed to the United Jewish Appeal in 1944 while Henry served in the U.S. Army.
 Among his duties was to act as an interpreter between German prisoners of war and American officers.
 Suzanne and Henry were active members of their New Jersey and New York communities.
 That we can learn the many stories of the Bauer family is a testament to the Museum of Jewish Heritage – A Living Memorial to the Holocaust’s collection.